jenita-john/jenita-john/README.md

 <!--
 **JenitaJohn6/JenitaJohn6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
-### I'm a Computer Engineering Student, Software Engineering Intern and CyberSecurity Enthusiast 👩‍💻
+### I'm a Computer Engineering Student and Software Engineering Intern 👩‍💻

 - 📁 I’m currently a software engineering intern at [Rapid7]
 - 🌱 Fellow at [Rewriting the Code] for the year 2020 -2021